OrianaVenture/VentureValheim/Progression/README.md

 Have more control over Skill loss and gain.
 When using skill capping any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
 Console cheats will still work as intended.
 Other mods that change how skill gain and loss functions may cause unexpected behaviors.
 Turn off this feature if using another mod for skill management if you see mod conflicts.

+Want to just lose accumulation points when you die?
+This is possible if you set UseAbsoluteSkillDrain = true, and AbsoluteSkillDrain = 0.

 #### Configuration Options

 * EnableSkillManager must be set to True to enable these features.